Section 6: Combination Vehicles

 The following section explains how to check air brakes on combination vehicles.
 Check the brakes on a double or triple trailer as you would any combination vehicle.

-- If the tractor protection valve doesn't work right, an air hose or trailer brake leak could drain all the air from the tractor.
+— If the tractor protection valve does not work right, an air hose or trailer brake leak could drain all the air from the tractor.
 This would cause the emergency brakes to come on, with possible loss of control.

-- Test trailer emergency brakes.
+- Test the Trailer Emergency Brakes.
 Charge the trailer air brake system and check that the trailer rolls freely.
 Then stop and pull out the trailer air supply control (also called tractor protection valve control or trailer emergency valve), or place it in the "emergency" position.
 Pull gently on the trailer with the tractor to check that the trailer emergency brakes are on.

-- Test trailer service brakes.
+- Test the Trailer Service Brakes.
 Check for normal air pressure, release the parking brakes, move the vehicle forward slowly, and apply trailer brakes with the hand control (trolley valve), if so equipped.
 You should feel the brakes come on.
 This tells you the trailer brakes are connected and working.
 (The trailer brakes should be tested with the hand valve but controlled in normal operation with the foot pedal, which applies air to the service brakes at all wheels.)

 Test Your Knowledge